 - Days 1–20: $0 for each Benefit Period

 - Days 21–100: $185.50 coinsurance per day of each Benefit Period

 - Days 101 and beyond: 100% of the costs

 Once you have decided to accept hospice care instead of care for your terminal illness, Part A will cover all your costs for hospice care services.
 However, you may be required to pay a copayment of no more than $5 for each prescription drug or similar products for pain relief and symptom control while you’re at home.
 You may also need to pay 5% of the Medicare-approved amount for inpatient respite care (which allows for your primary caretaker to take a rest from providing care to you).

 Generally, through a combination of Part A and B coverage, approved home health care services are free of charge to you.
 However, before you start getting your home health care, the home health agency should tell what Medicare will pay and any items or services they give you that aren’t covered by Medicare (because it may be deemed medically unnecessary).
 The home health agency should give you a notice called the Advance Beneficiary Notice” (ABN) before giving you services and supplies that Medicare doesn’t cover.

-In summary, Medicare Part A is a critical part of Medicare coverage and covers medically necessary inpatient hospital services.
+Medicare Part A is a critical part of Medicare coverage and covers medically necessary inpatient hospital services.
 Most people are able to receive Part A premium-free when they turn 65 if they have paid Medicare taxes during their working career.
 Although you may receive Part A coverage premium-free, you will still have deductibles, copay, and coinsurance obligations.

 At CoverRight, we’re here to help you find the right coverage that you deserve.
 Reach out today and start finding the best Medicare plan for you.